p11abhijeetc/policybot/data/nlu/nlu.md

 - May i know [cafeteria](policy_type:cafeteria_policy) timings.

 ## intent: about_payment
+- Am i going to get my salary
+- Will i be paid my salary?
+- Will i get my salary?
 - How to pay?
 - What about payments?
 - And payments?